rubykit/kit/docs/guides/braindumps/kit_router.md

 ## Router entry points

-- `inline` (calling the router directly): `cast` or `call`
+- `inline` (calling the router directly): `cast` , `call`, `inline_call`
 - per adapter or protocol `listeners`

 ## Making an inline call to the Router

-The only differentiator is the expectation **at the call site**: do we expect an answer & want to block?
+The only differentiator is based on the expectation **at the call site**: do we expect an answer or not?

-- `call` is sync, it will block until there is a response or a timeout
+- `call` blocks (until there is a response or a timeout).
+It's a sync primitive from the caller perspective.
-- `cast` is async, if "fires & forget"
+- `cast` is non-blocking.
+It's an async primitive from the caller perspective ("fires & forget").
+- `inline_call` is the same than calls but it force the use of the `inline` strategy (mostly usefull inside adapters).

 (Context: https://hexdocs.pm/elixir/GenServer.html#call/3)

+## Messages: two "families"

+- "Internal" message: how to call an endpoint + expected parameters!
+- Per "procotol" messages: how to react / routes protocol messages.

 ## Router flow